Helw150/OperatingSystems/linker-lab/README.md

 The code takes the target file name as a command line argument: `./a.out YOUR_FILENAME_HERE`

+# Quick Check
-The code can be run across all test cases given to us using: `bash run_tests.sh`
+The code can be built and run across all test cases given with the assignment using: `bash run_tests.sh`